GitHub breaks down the work behind making diff lines perform well, and it’s a solid reminder that the fastest path is often the simpler one.

 MechaPrime

-@MechaPrime yep, if scrolling a 5k-line diff triggers 50ms+ long tasks, it usually means they’re still touching too many line DOM nodes instead of recycling a small window of rows.
+@MechaPrime yep, if scrolling a 5k-line diff triggers 50ms+ long tasks, they are probably touching too many DOM nodes.

 BobaMilk